All Things Design-Related

 If you’re an artist, or at least are trying to learn how to be one, then one of the most important elements in your art is design.
 Of course, there are a lot of people who would like to believe that design is a fairly easy thing to determine.
 Some people think that design is all about your preferences, and nothing more, as if design were something that mainly relied on and revolved around you and your whims.
 Well, here’s a good reality check for you: design is nothing like that.

-Instead of thinking of design as something similar to choosing your preferred coupon codes on products, try thinking of design as a kind of structure with rules that you need to acknowledge and obey, kind of how you can only shop in online shops like Lazada and Zalora if you go by their company rules.
+Instead of thinking of design as something similar to choosing your preferred coupon codes on products such as uber eats, try thinking of design as a kind of structure with rules that you need to acknowledge and obey, kind of how you can only shop in online shops like Lazada and Zalora if you go by their company rules.

 Principles of Design

 The first principle of design is emphasis.
 What is the most important point or the central message of the design?
 Once you get this all figured out, you can then more effectively work towards making sure that that central message is what is being given proper emphasis in your design.
 However way you’re going to make it, you have to keep in mind that it is always the main idea that needs to be emphasized and nothing more.

 Second principle that you need to remember is this: balance and alignment.
 Balance and alignment go hand in hand, mainly because you can only balance when you align, and vice versa.
 Your design relies heavily on your capacity to give a healthy balance of everything – color, texture, text, image, and other components.
 At the same time, being able to align all of these components in such a way that they layer over each other perfectly well.